favlh/Bash-Script/README.md

 # Bash-Script
-Regular Use Bash script command for linux
+Regular use or daily bash script command for linux